 Tokyo's downtown Okachimachi district is one stop on the JR Yamanote line from Ueno.
 Okachimachi is, like Ueno, a far cry from the classier scene a little further west represented first and foremost by Ginza.
-Okachimachi is represented by its Ameyokocho shopping street - a mad bustle of shoppers on the weekend shouted at by criers of all kinds trying to push the best bargain.
+Okachimachi is represented by its Ameyayokocho shopping street (better known as just "Ameyoko") - a mad bustle of shoppers on the weekend shouted at by criers of all kinds trying to push the best bargain.

 The supermarkets are small and crowded, and chock-a-block with often seemingly randomly arranged produce.